Letractively/uliweb/trunk/apps/Documents/files/introduction.rst

 Uliweb was not created totally from scratch.
 It uses some modules created by other developers, for example:

-* `Werkzeug <http://werkzeug.pocoo.org/>`_ Used in core process of framework.
+* `Werkzeug <http://werkzeug.pocoo.org/>`_ Used to handle core processes in the framework.
-  For example: command line, URL Mapping, Debug, etc.
+  For example: command line tools , URL Mapping, Debug, etc.
-* `webob <http://pythonpaste.org/webob/>`_  Used to create Request, Response object, and static file process.
+* `webob <http://pythonpaste.org/webob/>`_  Used to create Request, Response objects and static file processing.
-* `SqlAlchemy <http://www.sqlalchemy.org>`_ I wrapped an ORM based on it.
-  So Uliweb user can use ORM to access a database, or use this module directly.
+* `SqlAlchemy <http://www.sqlalchemy.org>`_ The ORM based on it.
+Developers can access databases, or use the module separately.

 I also referenced some code from other web frameworks, for example:

-* Template was borrowed from `web2py <http://mdp.cti.depaul.edu/>`_ and I made some improvements.
-* Some codes were referenced from `Django <http://www.djangoproject.com/>`_ project.
+* The Templating system is styled after the one used in `web2py <http://mdp.cti.depaul.edu/>`_ several improvements were made.

-And I also constructed a few new "wheels" myself.
+I also constructed a few new "wheels" myself.
 For example:

-* Form process, developers can use it to create HTML code, validate submitted data and convert submitted data to Python data types.
+* Form processing module.
+Developers can use it to create HTML code, validate submitted data and convert submitted data to Python data types.
 * I18n processing including template support, language lazy process.
 * Uliorm, which is an ORM module, was built on top of SqlAlchemy.
 I also referenced from GAE datastore module.
 * Framework runtime process.
-* Plugin mechanism, borrowed from `UliPad <http://code.google.com/p/ulipad>`_ project.
+* Plugin mechanism, styled after the one used in the `UliPad <http://code.google.com/p/ulipad>`_ project.

 Features
 -----------